ionic-team/capacitor/site/docs-md/plugins/creating-plugins.md

-# Creating Avocado Plugins
+# Creating Capacitor Plugins

-An Avocado plugin relies on a JavaScript layer that proxies calls to Avocado's cross-platform runtime which runs the corresponding native or pure-web code to handle the operation.
+An Capacitor plugin relies on a JavaScript layer that proxies calls to Capacitor's cross-platform runtime which runs the corresponding native or pure-web code to handle the operation.

-Thus, an Avocado plugin consists of some JavaScript and then a native implementation for each platform that requires it.
+Thus, an Capacitor plugin consists of some JavaScript and then a native implementation for each platform that requires it.

 Let's implement a simple Todo plugin that stores a list of Todo's in native device storage or web storage depending on the platform available.